mitom18/example-server-deno/README.md

 # Run the production version
 vr start-bundle

+# Compile the production version to executable binary
+vr compile-bundle
 ```
 If you don't have Velociraptor installed, see `scripts.yml` for commands you need to run.

+> **_IMPORTANT:_** `deno bundle` has currently problems with used Zod library, so you need to review the bundle before running or compiling it and replace every usage of `mod11` to `mod10`.

+> **_NOTE:_** `deno compile` is currently not supporting web workers, so bcrypt's functions must be used in their "sync" form in order to work.
+If you are not planning to compile the program, you can replace sync functions with their async/await versions that are using web workers.

 ## Built With